Broccoli and Cauliflower

 Here’s an easy salad of lightly cooked cauliflower and raw carrots, with lots of extra flavor from parsley, olives, and sunflower seeds.
 This works well with a compatible hearty salad like Tabbouli.
 Add store-bought or homemade hummus and warm pita bread, and you’ve got a great warm-weather meal. more→

-This colorful trio of sautéed vegetables was one I made often when my kids were growing up, as the combination of broccoli, carrots, and yellow squash seemed to make everyone happy. it complements many different kinds of main dishes, including pastas, potatoes, and grains. more→
+This colorful trio of sautéed vegetables was one I made often when my kids were growing up, as the combination of broccoli (or broccoli rabe), carrots, and yellow squash seemed to make everyone happy. it complements many different kinds of main dishes, including pastas, potatoes, and grains. more→